skops-dev/skops/docs/hf_hub.rst

 `gradio <https://gradio.app/>`__ is a python library that lets you create interfaces on your model.
 It has a class called `Interface <https://gradio.app/docs/#interface>`__ that lets you create application interfaces to your machine learning models.
-Using gradio can have some advantages over the using a plain model repository, e.g. the widget allows uploading a csv for tabular data.
+Using gradio can have some advantages over the using a plain model repository, e.g. the Gradio dataframe component allows uploading a csv for tabular data, unlike the widget in the model repository.

 ``gradio`` is integrated with skops, so you can load an interface with only one line of code.
 During the initialization of the interface, call load method with